vpaza/sops/content/en/docs/enroute/central.md

 ### General

-1. ANC area arrivals on arrivals with crossing restrictions should be instructed to descend via the arrival, all others have their restrictions listed by the appropriate sector
+1. ANC area arrivals on arrivals with crossing restrictions should be instructed to descend via the arrival, all other restrictions are noted in the A11 Gates section

 ### Sector 5

-1. ANC area arrivals enter GASTO gate descending to no less than 7000 and should be below 15000.
-Prop arrivals may enter the KENAI gate
+1. No special procedures

 ### Sector 6

-1. ANC area arrivals enter TAGER gate descending to no less than 7000 and should be below 15000
-2. FAI arrivals should be at or below FL320 appropriate for the direction of flight prior to handoff with sector 15
+1. FAI arrivals should be at or below FL320 appropriate for the direction of flight prior to handoff with sector 15
-3. ENA arrivals should be at or below FL250 appropriate for the direction of flight prior to handoff with sector 5
+2. ENA arrivals should be at or below FL250 appropriate for the direction of flight prior to handoff with sector 5

 ### Sector 7